readium/readium-lcp-server/README.md

 * READIUM_LCPSERVER_CONFIG for the LCP server
 * READIUM_LSDSERVER_CONFIG for the LSD server
-* READIUM_FRONTEND_CONFIG for the frontend test server
+* READIUM_FRONTEND_CONFIG for the lutserver test server

 The three servers may share the same configuration file (if they are both executed on the same server) or they may have their own configuration file.
 In the first case, the htpasswd file and database may also be shared.